Published by FutureTecEra

 Include Examples When Needed

-Examples help the AI understand the style or structure you want.
-This is especially useful when creating headlines, summaries, product descriptions, captions, tables, or repeated content formats.
+Examples allow the AI to understand the style or structure you want.
+This is especially relevant when creating headlines, summaries, product descriptions, captions, tables, or repeated content formats.

 Example: